The Eternal Scoreboard by Larry Carlson

 Back again to Bob Tresch, an O-line force during the era of DKR’s last three Cotton Bowl teams.
 He is excited about the renewal of the celebrated late autumn feud.

 “It’s my favorite time of the year when we’re playing A&M in the final game of the regular season.
 It’s Thanksgiving and an opportunity to go hunting.
-How many times have we listened to static on the radio at a remote deer lease, in order to hear the game,” big Bob asks, rhetorically.
+How many times have we listened to static on the radio at a remote deer lease, to hear the game,” big Bob asks, rhetorically.

 “We all know an Aggie that we’d like to put in their place,” Tresch says.